What you should know about carbs

 Carbs: The pros and cons

 Carbohydrates are a vital fuel source for physical activity, especially high intensity training.
-However, unlike fat, your body cannot store carbs in large quantities.
-The carb supply that builds up in your liver or musculature can disappear completely after a long time of working out.
+After a long workout, the carb supply that builds up in your liver or musculature can disappear completely and will need to be replenished to aid recovery.

 Why should I eat carbs?

-Besides the reasons mentioned above, the brain is extremely dependent on glucose as fuel, and you get this ‘brain fuel’ from carbs.
-If your body doesn’t get enough carbs, you can develop hypoglycemia and uncomfortable symptoms like dizziness, nausea, cold sweats, concentration difficulties, increased pulse, extreme hunger and confusion.
-And, nobody wants that.
+Beside helping your body recovery from workouts, the brain is extremely dependent on glucose as fuel from carbs.
+Without carbs, you can develop hypoglycaemia and uncomfortable symptoms like dizziness, nausea, cold sweats, concentration difficulties, increased pulse, extreme hunger and confusion.

 General Carb Guidelines